 In these algorithms we show the probability bounds on iteration dependence depth by considering all possible paths of dependences.
 By bounding the probability of each path, and bounding the number of possible paths, the union bound can be used to bound the probability that any path is long.
-We use backwards analysis [72] to analyze the length and number of paths.
+We use backwards analysis [63] to analyze the length and number of paths.

-We say that an incremental algorithm has k-bounded dependences if for any input E and element $x \in E$ inserted last, x directly depends on at most k other elements-i.e., once those up to k other elements are inserted, x can be inserted.
-For example, consider sorting by inserting into a binary search tree (BST) based on a random order.
-For any key v inserted last, once the previous and next keys in sorted order, v_p and v_n , have been inserted, we can immediate insert v.
-In particular the key v will either be the right child of v_p or the left child of v_n depending on which of the two was inserted later.
-More subtly, the search path for v will also be the same once v_p and v_n are both inserted (more discussion in Section 3).
+We say that an incremental algorithm has k-bounded dependences if for any input E and element $e \in E$ inserted last, e directly depends on at most k other elements-i.e., once those up to k other elements are inserted, it is safe to insert e.
+For example, consider sorting by inserting into a binary search tree based on a random order.
+For any key v inserted last, once the previous and next keys in sorted order, $v_p$ and $v_n$ , have been inserted, we can immediate insert v.
+In particular the key v will either be the right child of $v_p$ or the left child of $v_n$ depending on which of the two was inserted later.
+More subtly, the search path for v will also be the same once $v_p$ and $v_n$ are both inserted (more discussion in Section 3).
 Inserting into a BST therefore has 2-bounded dependences.

 If the iterations in an incremental algorithm are nested, then we consider the pairs of an element along with each of its sub-iterations.
-We say that an incremental algorithm has k-bounded nested dependences if for any input E, any element $x \in E$ inserted last, and any sub-iteration s for x, (x,s) directly depends on at most k possible previous element-sub-iteration pairs.
+We say that an incremental algorithm has k-bounded nested dependences if for any input E, any element $e \in E$ inserted last, and any sub-iteration s for e, (e, s) directly depends on at most k possible previous element-sub-iteration pairs.
 We say "possible" here since the sub-iterations might differ depending on the order of the previous elements.
 For example, consider Delaunay triangulation in d dimensions.
 Inserting an element (point) x will run sub-iterations adding a set of triangles (d-simplices).
 As shown in Section 4, each new triangle (sub-iteration) will depend on at most two previous triangles.
 Each of these previous triangles could have been added by a sub-iteration of any of its (d+1) corner points, whichever was inserted last.

-Hence there are 2(d + 1) possible element-sub-iteration pairs that the sub-iteration for x could depend on, and Delaunay triangulation therefore has 2(d + 1)-bounded nested dependences.
+Hence there are 2(d+1) possible element-sub-iteration pairs that the sub-iteration for x could depend on, and Delaunay triangulation therefore has 2(d+1)-bounded nested dependences.

 For a given insertion order of all elements, a tail is an element (or element-sub-iteration pair for the nested case) that no other element (or element-sub-iteration pair) depends on.
 The tail count is the number of possible tails over all orderings.
 Inserting n keys into a BST, for example, has a tail count of n since every key can be a tail.
 For Delaunay triangulation every final triangle can be involved in a tail, and each one created by any of its corners, depending on which corner is last.
-Therefore the tail count is at most (d + 1) times the number of final triangles.
+Therefore the tail count is at most the number of final triangles times (d+1).